nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The `delete` implementation is identical to the implementation in AB3's codebase.
+The `delete` implementation is similar to the implementation in AB3's codebase.
+However, we've made some additions to support deletion of multiple (unique) indexes.

-Here is a sequence diagram showing the interactions between components when `delete 1` is run.:
+Here is a sequence diagram showing the interactions between components when `delete 1 2` is run.:

 ![delete_sequence](images/DeleteSequenceDiagram2.png)